Revisiting Automated Topic Model Evaluation with Large Language Models: Determining the Number of Topics

 \subsection{Proposed Metrics}

-\paragraph{Ratings algorithm.} For each of the 20 topic models, we randomly sample $T_{ws}$ for different topics and let the LLM rate these on a 1-3 scale (see prompts in \Cref{sec:prompts_number_of_topics}) .
+\paragraph{Ratings algorithm.} For each of the 20 models, we randomly sample $W_T$ for some topics and let the LLM rate these $W_T$.
+The prompt is similar to the ratings prompt shown in \Cref{prompt:prompts_main_paper}, see \Cref{sec:prompts_number_of_topics} for full details.
 We then average ratings for each configuration.
-The model yielding the most coherent topics should then be the one with the optimal topic count and be best suited for our research question.
-However, this procedure does not correlate with underlying ground-truth labels.
+Intuitively, the model yielding the most coherent $W_T$ should be the one with the optimal topic count.
+However, this procedure does not correlate with ground-truth labels.

 \paragraph{Text labeling algorithm.}